 The unaudited interim consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America for interim financial information and with the instructions to Form 10-Q and Rule 10-01 of Regulation S-X. As a result, certain information and footnote disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America have been condensed or omitted.
 In the opinion of management, the accompanying unaudited interim consolidated financial statements contain all adjustments, consisting of normal recurring adjustments, considered necessary for a fair statement of the Company's financial information for the interim periods presented.
-The results of operations of any interim period are not necessarily indicative of the results of operations to be expected for the fiscal year.
+The results of operations to be expected for the fiscal year.
 These consolidated financial statements should be read in conjunction with the consolidated financial statements and related notes included in the Company's 2021 Annual Report on Form 10-K filed with the United States Securities and Exchange Commission (SEC) on February 25, 2022.